Bunurong: Food and hunting

 Men were the primary hunters.
 They hunted kangaroos, possums, kangaroo rats, bandicoots, wombats and lizards.
 They also caught fish and eels and collected shellfish.
-Some Boonwurrung people made seasonal trips in canoes to French Island, where they could gather swan eggs.
+The Yallock-Bullock Bunurong made seasonal trips in canoes to French Island, where they harvested seal and mutton birds.
+(Note: 'the largest canoes made by the natives of Victoria are about eighteen feet in length; and a vessel of that size «ill carry five or six men, or more.
+The late Mr. Thomas saw the natives crossing the strait between the mainland and French Island in a canoe in which there were four persons.')
 In coastal and swamp areas there was plenty of bird life to hunt, including ducks and swans.
 There were abundant eels, yabbies, and fish in Stony and Kororoit creeks, and the Yarra River.
 Men were experts at spearing eels and Robinson notes in his diary in 1841 two men catching 40lbs of eel "in a very short time".
 The coast provided saltwater fish, mussels, cockles and small crabs.

 Women were primarily gatherers.
 Murnong (or yam daisy) was a favourite food.
 Others were the black wattle gum, the pith of tree ferns, native cherries, kangaroo apples and various fungi.
 Murnong grew all year was best eaten in spring.
 Tubers were collected in vast amounts in string bags.
 Fresh murnong could be eaten raw, or if less fresh, murnong could be roasted or baked in earth ovens.
 Murnong used to grow in great amounts along the Kororoit Creek and other creeks in the area and covered the plain to the west.
 These murnong fields were destroyed by the introduction of sheep.
 Scholar Bruce Pascoe attributes the widespread fields of murrnong in certain areas to active farming by Aboriginal peoples.
 Women collected large quantities of tadpoles which were cooked beneath a bed of hot coals.

 Robinson's diary describes how the Yalukit-willam caught emus and restrained their dingos.